 susan pui san lok

-susan pui san lok is an artist, writer, and researcher, working across moving image, installation, sound, performance and text.
+susan pui san lok is a Reader in Fine Art in the School of Art and Design.
+As an artist, writer, and researcher, she works across moving image, installation, sound, performance and text.

 2004 PhD Fine Art (Practice & Theory) with Aavaa (the African & Asian Visual Artists Archive), School of Architecture & the Visual Arts, University of East London

-1996 MA Feminism & the Visual Arts (Distinction) University of Leeds, Department of Fine Art
+1996 MA Feminism & the Visual Arts (Distinction) Department of Fine Art, University of Leeds

 1994 BA Hons Fine Art (First) Bretton Hall College, University of Leeds